benmvp/slides/2023/halfstackclt/webdev.md

 NOTES:

-- You would think we could just throw `border-radius` on it and be done with it
+- Anyway, you would think we could just throw `border-radius` on it and be done with it
 - But `border-radius` wasn't introduced into CSS until 2005
   - And wasn't widely supported 'til years later
   - Like a decade after I needed it